 How to achieve sales manager goals

 We asked these managers about their optimism for the coming year.
 Around 31% expect their sales growth to increase significantly.
 Another 45% anticipate a slight sales increase.
+But the increase in their operating budgets will fall short.
 This mismatch holds true regardless of firm size or verticals.

 How can sales managers close the gap between what they want to accomplish and being allocated fewer resources?
 There are multiple ways to develop yourself and your team.
 But I believe it comes down to reducing turnover, hiring the right people and using AI wisely.